Helck (manga): Manga

 Written and illustrated by Nanaki Nanao, Helck was serialized on Shogakukan's Ura Sunday website and MangaONE app from May 5, 2014, to December 18, 2017.
 Shogakukan collected its chapters in 12 tankōbon volumes, published from August 2014 to May 2018.
 From April 2022 to July 2023, Shogakukan published a 12-volume edition that features color pages from the original series run and new covers.

 In June 2022, Viz Media announced that they licensed the new edition of the series for English publication since January 2023.
 In July 2023, Shogakukan Asia announced that they also licensed the series for publication in Southeast Asia.

 A spin-off manga titled Piwi: Fushigi na Ikimono was serialized in MangaONE from July 16 to October 8, 2018.
 It has been collected into a single tankōbon volume, published on November 12 of the same year.

 A related manga titled Völundio: Divergent Sword Saga began serialization in MangaONE on August 24, 2020.
-It has been collected in eight tankōbon volumes as of March 2025.
+It has been collected in nine tankōbon volumes as of January 2026.
 The series is licensed digitally in English by Comikey.